Vehicle Safety

 - Inform everyone around you to stay 10 metres back; this includes first responders.

 - If you can safely drive out from under the wire or away from the source of electricity, do so.
-Drive at least the length of a bus (about 10 metres or 33 feet) before stopping.
-Do not drive over the powerline because it may get tangled around your wheels.
+Drive at least the length of a bus (about 10 metres) before stopping.

 - If you can't drive the vehicle away, stay where you are.
 Call 911 and the local utility.
-Wait until the local utility worker tells you when it’s safe to exit your vehicle.

 - Remove any loose-fitting clothing so no part of your body or your clothing touches the vehicle and the ground at the same time.